-Without remedial action, other than ongoing maintenance practice (business-as-usual), the GIS is expected to deteriorate further and more rapidly.
-This will increase the probability of asset failure, resulting in a higher likelihood of an impact on users of the transmission network, heightened safety risks due to potential explosive failure of the assets, environmental risks, collateral damage risks, and the risk of increased costs resulting from the need for emergency asset replacements and reactive repairs.
-Therefore, the 'identified need' this RIT-T intends to address is to maintain reliable transmission network services at SYTS and to mitigate risks from asset failures.
+Without remedial action, other than ongoing maintenance practice (business-as-usual), affected assets are expected to deteriorate further and more rapidly.
+Further increase in the probability of asset failure will result in a higher likelihood of an impact on transmission network users, heightened safety risks due to potential explosive failure, environmental risks, collateral damage risks, and the risk of increased costs resulting from emergency asset replacements and reactive repairs.
+Therefore, the 'identified need' this RIT-T intends to address is to maintain reliable transmission network services at MLTS and to mitigate risks from asset failures.

-AusNet Services calculated the present value of the baseline risk cost to be more than \$184 million over the forty-five year period from 2021/2022.
-The key risk costs are shown in Figure 4 with the largest component of the baseline risk being reactive asset replacement and the market impact from a potential asset failure.
+AusNet Services calculated the present value of the baseline risk costs to be more than \$132 million over the forty-five year period from 2022/2023.
+The key risks are shown in Figure 4 with the largest component of the baseline risk costs being the market impact from an asset failure, which will impact customers through higher electricity cost as generators will have to be operated out of merit and involutory load shedding may be required due to network constraints.